amaitou/NetPractice/README.md

 	IP overlap occurs when two or more networks have IP address ranges that conflict with each other.
 This conflict results in communication issues between devices in these networks since the routers are unable to differentiate between the intended destinations.

-	IP overlap is usually unintended and can happen during network mergers, when setting up new networks without proper planning, or due to misconfiguration.
+	IP overlap is usually unintended and can happen during network mergers when setting up new networks without proper planning, or due to misconfiguration.
 Resolving IP overlap involves reconfiguring the conflicting IP address ranges to ensure uniqueness and proper

 	---